DwainSnickles/Maui-basic-VLC-Player-Tutorial/README.md

 A cross-platform .NET MAUI app using **LibVLCSharp** to play MP4 and HLS video streams.
 Built with **Visual Studio 2022** and **.NET 8**, this project demonstrates how to integrate VLC’s powerful media engine into a modern mobile/desktop UI.

+Please note this is very basic and only a way for you to get started i spenk weeks trying to get this far Maui is still very experimental in my opinon.
+I thought it would be nice to share what I learned here.
+I plann on continuing with controls and things and cossider this to be part 1.
+Stay tuned for Part 2.

 ---

 https://github.com/user-attachments/assets/bb8e35d7-10a0-4566-bb94-99f899287758